obpxnfxm/obpxnfxm.github.io/README.md

 ## Notice

-1. Should not use '_' in folder names
+1. Should not use '_' in folder names (allowed in file names)